vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

   - A datastore with sufficient capacity for the control plane and worker node VM files.
   - Network time protocol (NTP) service is running on all hosts and vCenter.
   - A host, server, or VM based on Linux, MacOS, or Windows which acts as your bootstrap machine which has docker installed.
 For this deployment, a virtual machine based on Photon OS will be used.
-  - Depending on the OS flavor of the bootstrap VM, download and configure the following packages from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-151&productId=988&rPId=49705).
-To configure required packages on the Photon OS machine, see [Deploy and Configure Bootstrap Machine](#configurebootstrap).
+  - Depending on the OS flavor of the bootstrap VM, download and configure the following packages from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-151&productid="988&rPId=49705).
+To configure required packages on the Photon OS machine, see [Deploy and Configure Bootstrap Machine](#configurebootstrap)."
     - Tanzu CLI 1.5.1
     - kubectl cluster CLI 1.22.5
   - A vSphere account with permissions as described in [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-vsphere.html#vsphere-permissions).
   - If working in an internet-restricted environment where a centralized image repository is required, see [Prepare an Internet-Restricted Environment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-airgapped-environments.html).
   - Download and import NSX ALB 20.1.7 OVA to Content Library.
-  - Download the following OVA files from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-151&productId=988&rPId=49705) and import to vCenter.
-Convert the imported VMs to templates.
+  - Download the following OVA files from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-151&productid="988&rPId=49705) and import to vCenter.
+Convert the imported VMs to templates."
     - Photon v3 Kubernetes v1.22.5 OVA and/or
     - Ubuntu 2004 Kubernetes v1.22.5 OVA

-**Note**: You can also download supported older versions of Kubernetes from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-151&productId=988&rPId=49705) and import them to deploy workload clusters on the intended Kubernetes versions.
+**Note**: You can also download supported older versions of Kubernetes from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-151&productid="988&rPId=49705) and import them to deploy workload clusters on the intended Kubernetes versions."

 **Resource Pools and VM Folders:**